 A bit more problematic, the original John 21:8 probably said that Peter's boat was 200 cubits away from shore.
 Some modern versions would translate this as 100 yards, others as 90 meters, which may explain why it was missed, but in cubits, it would be 200.
 Cubit is actually from a Latin word that meant a measure from the elbow to the fingertip.
 It was used by many societies around the Mediterranean.
 Once again it could be argued that this was just an approximate estimate.

 In Revelations 21:17 however there is a number that was no doubt intended to be exact.
 An angel measures the wall of the heavenly city and determines it is 144 cubits high.
 Furthermore, revelations says the angel was using the ordinary cubit.
-So while John 21:17 may have meant about 200 cubits it seems clear that Revelations is referring to the exact standard measure cubit and fully intended the number to be 144.
+So while it is very reasonable to say that John 21:17 meant about 200 cubits it seems clear that Revelations is referring to the exact standard measure cubit and fully intended the number to be 144.
 One hundred and forty-four is the square of twelve but is not triangular.
 Still, we might note that at this point all five numbers with three digits are either triangular or square.
 Of course, there may be other numbers I have not found.

 Note that three different books, John, Acts, and Revelation, contain the four numbers.
 Two different authors, John and Luke, are traditionally given credit for these books.
 So we would need coordination between these authors to make the pattern work.
 Interestingly the worst difficulties I have found were in the Gospel of John and the Revelation of John.
 In fact, the verse about the 200 cubits was three verses before the mention of the 153 fish.